 I am a PR, communications and broadcast journalism tutor for the College of Media and Publishing.
 It is one of the largest providers of accredited online courses in the UK.

-I used to sit on the national executive committee of LGcommunications.
-I also chaired the group which organised the annual LGcomms 'Academy' - it's yearly national conference.
+I am a member of the national executive committee of LGcommunications.
+I'm also part of the group which organises the annual LGcomms 'Academy' - its yearly national conference.